-Infinitus emerges from stealth with $21.4M for “voice RPA” aimed at healthcare companies – TechCrunch
+Infinitus emerges from stealth with $21.4M for ‘voice RPA’ aimed at healthcare companies – TechCrunch

 All of this ultimately adds to the exorbitant costs of healthcare services in the U.S. (and likely some of those inscrutable lines of fees that you might see on bills), not to mention delays in giving care.
 (And those volumes underscore just what a small piece Infinitus touches today.)

-Founder and CEO Ankit Jain — a repeat entrepreneur and ex-Googler who held senior roles in engineering and was a founding partner at Gradient at the search giant — told TechCrunch in an interview that the idea for Infinitus first occured to him a couple of years ago, when he was still at Gradient.
+Founder and CEO Ankit Jain — a repeat entrepreneur and ex-Googler who held senior roles in engineering and was a founding partner at Gradient at the search giant — told TechCrunch in an interview that the idea for Infinitus first occurred to him a couple of years ago, when he was still at Gradient.

 “We were starting to see a lot of improvements in voice communications technology, turning text into speech and speech into text.
 I realised that it would soon be possible to automate phone calls where a machine could carry out a full conversation with someone.”